TechnoRahmon/NodeXpert/readme.md

 ## Usage

 1. Upon launching **NodeXpert**, you will be presented with a graphical user interface (GUI) showing the list of installed Node.js versions.
 2. Use the buttons and options provided to manage the Node.js versions as needed.
-You can switch between versions for now, **add or edit notes will be available soon**, and perform other actions.
+You can switch between versions, add notes for each node version, and perform other actions.

 ## Contributing